Apr 26 2011

 … which ties to chassis ground (and the mains socket earth pin) only via the safety ground loop breaker.
 The whole thing ended up somewhat like an over-the-top development of the dual power supply described here.

 Here’s a mistake.
-I stupidly increased the ballast resistance on the soft-starter from the recommendation – mistakenly thinking that because the toroidal was bigger and the filter capacitance larger, higher ballast resistance was required when in fact lower is correct.
+I stupidly increased the ballast resistance on the soft-starter.
 The tranny growled slightly after the second relay activated with these in place:

-Easy fix was to piggy-back another 220Ω on top for 55Ω and a much softer start.
+Easy fix was to piggy-back another resistor on top:

-This and the speaker protection module are each connected to the centre bolt and powered by an EI auxiliary transformer as before:
+The optional grounding terminal of the above module as well as the speaker protection module are connected to the centre bolt and are both powered by an EI auxiliary transformer as before:

-The auxiliary transformer has the “engine mount” suspension to minimise mains vibration noise:
+The auxiliary transformer has the “engine mount” treatment to minimise mains vibration noise:

 It had to be strapped to ground in case its frame contacted a stray active wire during testing!